dotnet/vscode-csharp/README.md

 * [Documentation](https://code.visualstudio.com/docs/languages/csharp)
 * [Video Tutorial compiling with .NET Core](https://channel9.msdn.com/Blogs/dotnet/Get-started-VSCode-Csharp-NET-Core-Windows)

+### What's new in 1.20.0

+* Updated the auto-generated launch.json to use new mechanism for starting web browser.
+For more information: https://aka.ms/VSCode-CS-LaunchJson-WebBrowser
+* Improved support for .NET Core 3
+* Updates to Razor support
+* Made QuickInfo display more consistent with Visual Studio. ([#2610](https://github.com/OmniSharp/omnisharp-vscode/issues/2610))  (_Contributed by_ [@paladique](https://github.com/paladique))(PR: [#3090](https://github.com/OmniSharp/omnisharp-vscode/pull/3090/))
+* Added support for fading unnecessary code and using statements [#2873](https://github.com/OmniSharp/omnisharp-vscode/pull/2873)

 ### What's new in 1.19.1

 * Updated debugger to work correctly on Linux distributions with openssl 1.1 such as Ubuntu 19.04.